mastnk/shipython/README.md

            assert func( 3, 2 ) == 6, 'func( 3, 2 )'
            assert func( 3, 0 ) == 0, 'func( 3, 0 )'
        ```
- 1. If you added some problems, the learner should specify *--dev* option to submit:
-    ```
-    % python submit.py --dev hoge.py
-    ```
- 1. For making the xls file, please use the the following commands:
-    ```
-    % cd dist
-    % sh id2xls.sh --dev
-    ```
-    Note that the checking code is different with and without the *--dev* option.

 # Problems